-Do you want to implement lazy load images in WordPress site to deliver the fastest website performance?
-If you use the lazy load plugin, your image will load only when a user scrolls down your page.
-In this article, we will tell you how to implement lazy loading for images in WordPress.
+Do you want to implement lazy load on images in your WordPress site?
+When you setup a lazy load for images, your image will load only when a user scrolls down your page.

-When most visitors visit a site, only wait a few seconds to open a page and escape out, back to Google which increases site’s Bounce rate.
-If your site takes a longer time to load then no one likes to visit your website again.
+When most visitors visit a site, only wait a few seconds to open a page and then exit which increases the site’s bounce rate.

 Images take a lot of time to load compared to other elements.
 And if you add many images to your article, it greatly affects page load speed.